 - Perform an annual performance evaluation/review.
 Satisfactory performance and the availability of funds is a condition of continued administration of the program and execution of all option years.

 Below are the profiles of the youth and adult participants that the U.S. Embassy in Sarajevo will be seeking for participation in this program.

-Youth participants will be high school students between the ages of 15 and 18 years old at the start of the exchange; demonstrate leadership aptitude, an interest in community service, and in the project theme; exhibit flexibility, maturity, integrity, good social skills, and open-mindedness; have the motivation necessary to be active and successful exchange participants; are proficient in English; and will return for at least one semester of high school after the exchange to the United States.
+Youth participants will be high school students between the ages of 15 and 19 years old at the start of the exchange; demonstrate leadership aptitude, an interest in community service, and an interest in the project themes; exhibit flexibility, maturity, integrity, good social skills, and open-mindedness; have the motivation necessary to be active and successful exchange participants; be proficient in English; and will return for at least one semester of high school after the exchange to the United States.

 The adults will need to be thoroughly briefed on their roles during the project.
 Although they are to be full exchange participants, they will also serve as chaperones.
 They will have program sessions with the youth, as well as separate program activities designed just for them.
 It is important that they be prepared to allow the students to be vocal, candid, and active participants.
 At the same time, their shared experience with the students will allow them to serve as adult advocates for the alumni once they return home.